micahwoods/micahwoods.github.io/_posts/2020-08-26-three-rturf-projects-green-speed-zoysia-reports.md

 * how and why to write your own functions

-* a very gentle into to Git and version control and putting a project onto GitHub
+* a very gentle intro to Git and version control and putting a project onto GitHub

 * making more detailed charts